WWAN - Wireless Wide-Area-Network

 Firmware Update

-All available WWAN cards have a build in, reprogrammable firmware.
-Most of the vendors provide a regular update to the firmware used in the baseband chip.
+All available WWAN cards have a built-in, reprogrammable firmware.
+Most vendors provide regular updates to firmware used in the baseband chip.

 To update the firmware, VyOS also ships the qmi-firmware-update binary.
 To upgrade the firmware of an e.g. Sierra Wireless MC7710 module to the firmware provided in the file 9999999_9999999_9200_03.05.14.00_00_generic_000.000_001_SPKG_MC.cwe use the following command: